informatics-isi-edu/ermrestjs/docs/dev-docs/api.md

 The object that can be logged to capture the filter state of the reference.
 The return object can have:
  - filters: the facet object.
+ - custom_filters:
- - custom_filters: the filter strings that parser couldn't turn to facet.
+     - the filter strings that parser couldn't turn to facet.
+     - if we could turn the custom filter to facet, this will return `true`
  - cfacet: if there's a cfacet it will be 1
    - cfacet_str: if cfacet=1, it will be displayname of cfacet.
    - cfacet_path: if cfacet=1, it will be ermrest path of cfacet.